Case Studies in Teaching and Learning

 An instructional package was created to guide participants through on-the-job training that makes the most of every minute of Sailors' limited time on land with high-level technicians.
 The package includes separate administrative, instructor, and learner guides with accompanying worksheets, assessment rubrics, and a complete timeline to reinforce learning and promote transfer.
 Due to high Navy interest, a brochure was added to attract more learners.

-Cross-Format Instructional Fixes
+Cross-Format Instructional Approaches

-This product currently in use by the U.S. Navy was created by a team of myself four others, where I served as project manager.
+This product currently in use by the U.S. Navy was created by a team of myself and four others, where I served as project manager.
 This project highlights the importance of cross-format solutions and required careful collaboration with subject-matter experts in a technical, information-sensitive environment.